angelita15/angelita15/README.md

-- 🔭 I’m currently working on working on reaching new challenges.
+- 🔭 I’m currently working on reaching new challenges.
 - 🌱 I’m currently learning more about JavaScript, React, Express, NodeJs.

 <h3> 🤝🏻 Connect with Me </h3>